 As he rifled through its pages, he sighted an illustrated story his son had written, which looked like science fiction.
 He began reading it:

 I had been crucified.
-I felt the cold steel against the side of my head, directly on my temple, as consciousness dawned slowly on me again.
+I felt the Cold Steel against my body, as consciousness dawned slowly on me again.

 Bright flashes inside my head continued to blind me with pain, but years of training forced me to refocus my thoughts and assess my situation.

 I was in a small bare room, illuminated by light that perforated down from a low white ceiling.
-The flooring was parquet, but the room smelt like a hospital.
+The flooring was fibre glass, but the room smelt like a hospital.

 It looked like I hadn’t been moved yet, and was still being tortured in the enemy Hi-Tech Lab in outer space.
 That was good!

 He studied me anxiously as he refilled his syringe with truth serum.
 My eyes cleared - a fog lifting up from them slowly.
 I tried to gaze steadily, like we had been trained to, but a tempest raged inside my head.

 I tasted the flaking salt of dried tears on my lips and desperately my thoughts returned to the one objective that had consumed me in the last few tortured hours.
 My need to escape.

-Analysis of how I, an elite commando - with the latest tools and technology, had been captured before I could steal Dark Energy, could come later.
+Analysis of how I, an elite commando - with the latest tools and technology, had been captured before I could elope with the stolen Dark Energy, could come later.
 If there was a later!

 I sighed and shriveled.
 Focus!
 Time was running out.
 I desperately needed a break.
 I desperately needed luck.
 And I desperately needed time.
 Time to activate the invisible neuro transmitters etched onto my retina, but he had never given me enough time.

 He had moved the dials constantly as he had asked his questions, terminating my activation process every time I mentally initiated it.
-Wave after wave of excruciating pain shot through my brain, from the cold steel caressing my temple, every time he moved his dials to punish my insolent silence.
+Wave after wave of excruciating pain shot through my brain, from the Cold Steel caressing my body, every time he moved his dials to punish my insolent silence.